facebookarchive/fbmentorship/docs/ContributingWorkflow.md

 git add LIST-OF-CHANGED-FILES
 git commit -m "some commit message"
 ```

+Replace `LIST-OF-CHANGED-FILES` with the actual changed file names.

 Whenever you're ready to send over your pull request, rebase to squash any multiple commits into one.